-- July 4, 1988: Ted Myles, owner and founder of the oldest taxi company in Whitehorse (Yellow Cab) dies on June 28th at the age of 81.
+- July 4, 1988: Ted Myles, owner and founder of the oldest taxi company in Whitehorse (Yellow Cab) died on June 28th at the age of 81.
 He had come north in 1942 to drive bus for the U.S. Army.

 - July 5, 1988: Carmacks-Little Salmon Indian Elder Taylor McGundy and former Carmacks chief dies at the age of 79.